CS50-at-FSA/CS50-at-FSA-Website/_includes/alert.md

-This site is currently ON DEVELOPMENT.
-[Not a member of Fulton Science Academy?](../#audience-outside-from-fulton-science-academy)
+This is CS50 at Fulton Science Academy! 🎉 [Not a member of Fulton Science Academy?](../index.md/#audience-outside-of-fulton-science-academy)